luoqiaoen/matlab_pvcam64/README.md

 tested on CoolSNAP HQ, PRIME M and Retiga LUMO

 For PRIME and PVCAM 3.1, meta is enabled, current files can be directly used for PRIME, adaptation may be needed for older cameras.

+As my application does not need advanced features, the codes written are quite bare-boned, but should have provided sufficient examples to help users make full use of the current PVCAM SDK.